 SECC can help you accomplish critical conservation projects while providing young adults from the regional community an opportunity to learn about land management issues and challenges.
 Partnering becomes a win/win situation for the community, SECC members, and land managers by providing meaningful opportunities for young people complete important community and natural resource projects.
-SECC has a successful track record of completing conservation projects throughout Tennessee and the Southwest Region.
+SECC has a successful track record of completing conservation projects throughout Tennessee and the Southeast Region.

 At SECC, we have a commitment to producing quality work that always meets or exceeds our partner expectations.